Technica-Corporation/ipls_anomaly_detection/README.md

 - An 'anomalydetection' package was added which includes all our code for IPLS Anomaly Detection

-- The pom.xml had a few edits, the most notable being that the version for deeplearning4j and nd4j was upgraded to 1.0.0-M1.1
+- In the pom.xml the version for deeplearning4j and nd4j was upgraded to 1.0.0-M1.1

   > **_NOTE:_**  The previous version pulled in a specific version of OpenBlas that has a bug on Arm64 platforms causing calculations to sporadically result in NaN.